This is the kind of article for which I come to to El Reg.

 Wondrous news don't you think?
 Afghanistan is stuffed to the brim with $1 trillion worth of valuable metals.
 We can just flog off a few mineral concessions and the country is rich, rich beyond the dreams of avarice while kittens gambol happily in the Kabul sunshine.
-Sadly, no, not really: there's a few minor little problems with …
+Sadly, no, not really: there's a few minor little problems …

 This is the kind of article for which I come to to El Reg.